 Keep lane changes at the minimum

 To be safe on the road, you need adequate space all around your truck.
 In case something goes wrong, space gives you enough time to take action.
 Commercial vehicles are typically broad and can take up most of the lane.
+Here, the truck crash attorney and experts at fasigbrooks.com say, minor negligence can lead to horrifying accidents taking a toll on one’s health or life.
+Therefore, one must remain in his/her lane throughout the travel or leave enough space for other vehicles to move safely.
 However, if you are a safe driver, you will manage the little space you have by keeping your truck fixed in the lane and avoid driving on the edges.
 It is advisable to pick a lane and stay on it; however, if it is necessary that you change lanes, move very carefully, beware of blind spots, and frequently check your side mirrors.

 Adjust for bad weather

 There are some areas that are known for having unpredictable weather; however, you should try and keep track of changes and avoid hazardous road conditions as much as possible.
 Changing climate and poor road conditions impact commercial trucks more than passenger vehicles.
 Road conditions are not within your control; however, there are numerous sources that can help you keep up with the weather and road conditions.
 Commercial trucks usually need a lengthier stopping space, so cut your haste by one third on damp roads and by one half on frosty or snowy roads.

 Additionally, take your time to maneuver on poor road weather and allow your blinker to run for five blinks before you change lanes.

 - Just behind the side mirrors

 - Off to the side just in from of the cab

 Motorists who are not aware of these blind spots may drive dangerously close to one another.
 This can be very annoying, but it is up to you to exercise caution before turning or even changing lanes.
 Also, make sure that you are maintaining a safe distance between you and other motorists.